 Blueprint for Success

-1. Start with events and activities are already being planned for Engineers Week.
+1. Start with events and activities that are already being planned for Engineers Week.
 Are there Future City competitions, career days, large events, lab days or classroom visits planned?
 Ask: How can you use Dream Big to support and amplify these efforts?

 2. Bring your Future City teams to see the Dream Big film.
 Offer tickets to Dream Big as a prize at outreach or company events.
 Or, host a teacher appreciation evening for STEM engineering teachers at the local museum with a screening and refreshments.
 These are just a few ideas to consider.